check-spelling-sandbox/traefik/docs/content/observability/tracing/opentelemetry.md

 !!! info "Propagation"

-    Traefik supports the `OTEL_PROPAGATORS` env variable to set up the propragators.
+    Traefik supports the `OTEL_PROPAGATORS` env variable to set up the propagators.
 The supported propagators are:

     - tracecontext (default)
     - baggage (default)